Homomorphisms to 3-manifold groups: Sequences which are not

 \section{Sequences which are not \Cdiv}

 Throughout this section make Standing Assumption~\ref{ass:fixed things}.
 We apply the results in the previous section to the vertex groups of the geometric decomposition of a group in $\Mgen$.
-If $\Gamma_v$ is such a vertex group, and it is hyperbolic, then it admits a hyperbolic structure, unique by Mostow--Prasad Rigidity, and this exhibits $\Gamma_v$ as a Kleinian group.
-If $\Gamma_v$ is an LSF-type vertex group, let $\overline{\Gamma_v}$ be the quotient (hyperbolic) $2$--orbifold group, and fix a hyperbolic structure on the orbifold, witnessing $\overline{\Gamma_v}$ as a Fuchsian group.
+If $\Gamma_v$ is such a vertex group, and it is hyperbolic, then it admits a complete, finite-volume hyperbolic structure, unique by Mostow--Prasad Rigidity, and this exhibits $\Gamma_v$ as a Kleinian group.
+We identify all conjugates of $\Gamma_v$ in the ambient 3-manifold group with the same Kleinian group.
+If $\Gamma_v$ is an \LSF vertex group, let $\overline{\Gamma_v}$ be the quotient (hyperbolic) $2$--orbifold group, and fix a (complete, finite-volume) hyperbolic structure on the orbifold, witnessing $\overline{\Gamma_v}$ as a Fuchsian group.
 There are many such hyperbolic structures, but any suffices for our purposes.
+The quotients of all conjugates of $\Gamma_v$ in the ambient 3-manifold group (modulo their centers) are identified with the same Fuchsian group.